 Inicia sesión para unirte a la conversación

-Provides statistical insights about the project.
+Provides statistical analysis of the project.

-Analyzes and identifies the technologies used in the project.
+Analyzes the technologies used in the project.

-Examines the structure of the codebase.
+Analyzes the structure of the code within the project.

-Analyzes the import statements used in the code.
+Analyzes the import statements in the code.

 Checks the syntax of the code for errors.

-Finds where specific patterns are used in the code.
+Finds specific patterns in the code.

 Searches for specific content within the codebase.